Glendale Pedestrian Accident Lawyers

 Settlement in a motor vehicle versus pedestrian accident; client, suffered facial and spinal injuries.– JUDD ROSS ALLEN

-Pedestrian Accident Statistics Across The United States and In California
+Pedestrian Accident Statistics Across The United States And In California

-- The U.S. recorded 7,388 pedestrian fatalities, marking a troubling 13% increase from the previous year.
+- The U.S. recorded 7,388 pedestrian fatalities in 2021, marking a troubling 13% increase from the previous year.

 - On average, a pedestrian loses their life in a traffic accident every hour.